-Install the RAID super capacitor module on the chassis
+Install a super capacitor module on the air baffle

-Use this information to install the RAID super capacitor module on the chassis.
+Use this information to install a super capacitor module on the air baffle.

-- Read "Installation Guidelines" on page 230 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.
+- Read "Installation Guidelines" on page 382 to ensure that you work safely. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.

 - Step 1.
-Touch the static-protective package that contains the RAID super capacitor module to any unpainted surface on the outside of the server.
-Then, take the RAID super capacitor module out of the package and place it on a static-protective surface. - Step 2.
-Check the installation rules for super capacitors.
-See "PCIe slots and configurations" on page 23. - Step 3.
-If the server comes with a tray that covers the place of the RAID super capacitor module on the chassis, remove it first.
+Touch the static-protective package that contains the new RAID super capacitor module to any unpainted surface on the outside of the server.
+Then, take the new RAID super capacitor module out of the package and place it on a static-protective surface. - Step 2.
+Install the super capacitor module.